 1 What is the likely impact on equality of opportunity for those affected by this policy, for each of the Section 75 equality categories? minor/major/none

-minor/major/none

 Section 75 category Details of policy impact Level of impact? minor/major/none

 Religious belief N/A None

 Political opinion N/A None

 Racial group N/A None

-Age N/A None
+Age There is a possibility that younger members of staff may not be as fully engaged into the process as they have less perceived experience to contribute.
+Having considered this as a possible detriment to staff, efforts will be made to offer equal opportunities to all staff e.g. no standard years of experience will be required.
+Minor

 Marital status N/A None

 Sexual orientation N/A None

-Men and women generally N/A None

-Disability N/A None

-Dependants N/A None

-Are there opportunities to better promote equality of opportunity for people within the Section 75 equalities categories?

-Section 75 category If Yes , provide details If No , provide reasons

-Religious belief There is no indication that the policy can have an effect on promoting equality of opportunity over and above general opportunity within the workplace for all employees.

-Political opinion As above

-Racial group As above
+Men and women As more women are part-time we will work to ensure no potential bias exists Minor

+generally and commit to projects accommon part-time hours. odating Disability N/A None Dependants N/A None re opportunities to better promote within the Section 75 equalities ca Section 75 category If Yes , provide details If No , pi rovide reasons Religious belief A clear guidance document/procedure will be developed that will set out the principles for the selection and release of staff to carry out project work, according to the type of project and the relative priority and urgency of the project.
+It is planned to pilot this new procedure by applying it to the pilot projects that require resources and are due to be initiated.
+This will provide the basis for feedback and update as necessary.
+Further screening will take place on this document to ensure equality of opportunity.
+Political opinion As above Racial group As above

 Age As above

 Marital status As above

 Sexual orientation As above

 Men and women generally As above

 Disability As above

 Dependants As above

-3 To what extent is the policy likely to impact on good relations between people of different religious belief, political opinion or racial group? minor/major/none
+To what extent is the policy likely to impact on good relations between people of different religious belief, political opinion or racial group? minor/major/none